pastaclub/PnPPP/README.md

 * Rename, re-order and delete columns in BOM and PNP files
 * Remove extra lines not conforming with the CSV format (what were you thinking, Altium?)
 * Move output files to alternate destination path
+* Scan for changed gerber / drill files and pack them in a ZIP archive for easy upload
 * All meta data (for auto-rotation, panelization etc.) can be managed from within the CAD project
 * Input and output format customizable through a JSON config file (needed only once, not per project)